-The Arab countries differ considerably in terms of chemicals legislation [49] but to our knowledge none have to date implemented the GHS.
-The Gulf Cooperation Council (GCC) put forth the “Common System for the Management of Hazardous Chemicals” in 2002, which establishes minimum legislation for the member states in dealing with hazardous chemicals and also has coordinated procedures among Member States established in 1997 for trans-border handling of hazardous waste for the purpose of processing, recycling or disposal [50].
+The Arab countries differ considerably in terms of chemicals legislation [42] but to our knowledge none have to date implemented the GHS.
+The Gulf Cooperation Council (GCC) put forth the “Common System for the Management of Hazardous Chemicals” in 2002, which establishes minimum legislation for the member states in dealing with hazardous chemicals and also has coordinated procedures among Member States established in 1997 for trans-border handling of hazardous waste for the purpose of processing, recycling or disposal [43].
 However, there is no information to support that this legislation is aligned with GHS.

-4. Explaining the implementation pattern
+4. Exploring the implementation pattern

-Below we use the factors and indicators identified above (Table 1) to seek to explain the observed differences in implementation coverage across regions and countries.
+Below we use the factors and indicators identified above (Table 1) to seek to explore and discuss possible explanations of the observed differences in implementation coverage across regions and countries.

 4.1.
 Motivational factors